Moosyu/moosyu.github.io/src/pages/blog/nekoweb.md

 💥💥💥💥💥💥💥💥💥💥

 Final note: if you want to vent about something without being judged by others don't do it in a public Discord cmon guys write in a journal or talk to irls or something 😭😭😭.

+### Edit/note 29.03.25

+I see I've now been banned from Nekoweb... it was a long time coming so I'm not upset about it.
+Spilled milk, wisdom to know the difference etc. It was fun while it lasted, a shame I won't get the change to speak with some of the more allusive people again but it is what it is.
+This won't have any impact on this site though, might even make me more active as my #1 hobby of arguing on the internet is gone now.